-Dark clothes should be turned inside out to prevent fading.
+Dark-colored clothes should be turned inside out to prevent fading.

 Blankets and sheets should be folded in half over the line and pinned to prevent dragging.

-How to Install a Clothesline Separator
+How Do I Install a Clothesline Separator?

 Install a clothesline separator between clothing items every 10-20 ft to keep the clothesline from sagging too much.
 A long clothesline that is allowed to sag will cause the laundry to drag the ground, especially when it is wet.

 Towels and jeans, which are heavier when wet, will need separators closer together than diapers and t-shirts.